tjblaette/play/README.md

 ```

 ##### Watch an AI play
-Once you've trained an AI, watch it play but supplying the folder
+Once you've trained an AI, watch it play by supplying the folder
 which contains the saved model:

 ```